kgws/homebridge-temperature-cmd/README.md

 # homebridge-symo-cmd
-homebridge-plugin for a quick and easy way to get readings from a Fronius Symo
+homebridge-plugin for a quick and easy way to get readings from a Fronius Symo for Apple HomeKit via homebridge.

 Inspired by homebridge-temperature-cmd